Top 20 Best Ways to Lead the Volunteers in Your Children’s Ministry

 8. Provide valuable training.

 Make sure volunteers are prepared, but also respect their time.
 Ask volunteers what they need to know to be effective in their positions, and tailor your training.
 Cover different subjects.
 Vary your methods — including video, podcasts, mentoring, and individualized training.
 For training meetings, show volunteers you value them and their time by providing a comfortable setting, first-rate refreshments, dependable child care, and take-home items and surprises.
-Equip volunteers by stocking a resource library so people can borrow books, tapes, and other materials at their convenience.
+Equip volunteers by stocking a resource library so people can borrow books, CDs, and other materials at their convenience.

 9. Offer variety and early success.